 Don’t get to hung up on what they are grading you on.
 No one really knows.
 There are lots of really good programmers there and you may feel that you are falling behind but you will find in the second week or so that you probably aren’t.
 Usually because you have to give an evaluation of a model you did a while back.

 I imagine the person who completed all the exercises in two weeks will get in, but I really don’t know and neither does anyone else.
 Do your best.
 Be meticulous and keep on swimming.
-If it doesn’t pan out it is still an interesting month and you do learn a lot even if you only manage a little.
+If it doesn’t pan out then it is still an interesting month and you do learn a lot even if you only manage a little.

 Basic work flow